- Our Process

 In a previous blog, “Avaya System Owners at a Crossroads,” I addressed the topic of Avaya support by answering a question we hear frequently: “When is software support needed, and when is it a waste of money?”
 And because some of you have asked about Avaya’s End of Manufacturer Support (EoMS) policy, it seemed to me to be a good idea to address both topics in one blog.

-In writing the “Crossroads” blog, I intended to point out that, while third party maintenance (TPM) and support is sometimes the best choice for Avaya system owners, there are times when it is not.
+In writing the “Crossroads” blog, I intended to point out that, while Avaya third party maintenance (TPM) and support is sometimes the best choice for Avaya system owners, there are times when it is not.
 Where TPM is a good fit, service levels can be higher and costs lower.
-We believe TPM is ideal for all Avaya system owners who are using systems that are at End of Manufacturer Support (EoMS) while planning a migration to a Unified Communications solution from either Cisco or Microsoft (the two dominant players in our industry) or from another vendor.
+We believe TPM is ideal for all Avaya system owners who are using systems that are at End of Manufacturer Support (EoMS) while planning a migration to a Unified Communications solution like Microsoft Teams.

 Nevertheless, there are times when the better choice is to stay with Avaya for the maintenance and support of Avaya systems.
 Some Avaya system owners, in fact, deem the Avaya solution the best choice for the long-term, often choosing to upgrade their Avaya systems, which inevitably means purchasing the mandatory software support that accompanies each upgrade.
 Because Avaya’s latest release (currently CM 7) is what we call “patch-dependent,” Avaya is actively developing patches for this system.
 To obtain these patches, the system owner must have an Avaya software support agreement.